end-of-game/cloudunit/documentation/SERVER-GUIDE.md

 By default, we cannot know your domain name.
 So we provide default certificats for HTTPS but without valid CA.
-You have to replace those provided by yours.

 NGINX is provided as docker container.
 The certificats can be modified on filesystem through a volume.
 You have to replace the certificats into `/home/admincu/cloudunit/cu-production/nginx`